 Not everybody has the convenience of having dulce de leche at their place.
 If you're interested in this recipe and have no idea on where and how to get dulce de leche, maybe you would want to try to make it yourself.
-I've made a video on how to make homemade dulce de leche and it's very easy.

 The homemade dulce de leche also has the right consistency needed for these cones because it's firmer.
 I used bakery's dulce de leche, it has the same firm texture.